George Sax Receives N.D. Illinois Award for Excellence in Pro Bono Service

 Stephanie Scharf Interviewed by Today's Chicago Woman

-Partner Stephanie Scharf was interviewed by Today's Chicago Woman for the article “Women in Law: The Path to Partner.”
+In May 2012, Partner Stephanie Scharf was interviewed by Today's Chicago Woman for the article “Women in Law: The Path to Partner.”
 Ms. Scharf, current President of the NAWL Foundation and founder of the NAWL Survey on Retention and Promotion of Women, is well known for her leadership on initiatives to advance women in the legal profession.
 The NAWL Survey is the only research that annually tracks the role of women in the highest levels of law firm practice and leadership.
+Read the interview here.